JustAn0therDev/mail_handler/README.md

 `SEARCH=SUBJECT`

-The final value inside the `SEARCH` key will be `SUBJECT` in this example.
+The final value for the `SEARCH` key will be `SUBJECT` in this example.

 All of the values below **must be present in the configuration folder, even if some are not used for the specified ACTION value**.